ryoppippi/talks/2024-11-19/slides.md

 [click] There are a lot of extensions available.

-[click] And the written in TypeScript, so library authors can share codes easily.
+[click] And extensions are written in TypeScript, so library authors can share codes easily.

 [click] And, you don't need to pay money to use it.
 -->